vivekmathema/GCxGC-CRISP/README.md

 https://drive.google.com/file/d/1B3c8JntkUtaQu3eaCL3UJjpOJiVVhr7X/view?usp=sharing
 ```

-After unzipping, goto "CRISP_root" folder and run  by double clicking "run-crisp-cpu.bat" , the CRISP GUI interface sould appear and you are ready to go.
-Please manually goto each folder (expect for python_env)  to see instruction in the Readme.txt folder for downloading adiditional pre-traiend models or Datasets.
+After unzipping, goto "CRISP_root" folder and run by double clicking "run-crisp-cpu.bat" , the CRISP GUI interface should appear and you are ready to go.
+Please manually go to each folder (expect for python_env) to see instruction in the Readme.txt folder for downloading additional pre-trained models or Datasets.

 **The portable package contains full running example of most modules in CRISP.
 Just open and start the  Train/Inference/Synthesize button to view default examples.**

-## 1B) PRE-BULIT CRISP GPU PACKAGE  (out-of-the-box | Requires CUDA 11.0 and cuDNN 8.00 in installed )
+## 1B) PRE-BULIT CRISP GPU PACKAGE  (out-of-the-box | Requires CUDA 11.0 and cuDNN 8.00 in installed)

-## The stand alone GPU verion of python is currently only available for Windows OS and required CUDA 9.5 or above along with cuDNN 7.5 or above along with packages in requirments_gpu.txt
+## The standalone GPU version of python is currently only available for Windows OS and required CUDA 9.5 or above along with cuDNN 7.5 or above along with packages in requirments_gpu.txt

 Windows Standalone GPU version for python 3.6  (Google Drive link)
 ```